howech/gestalt/README.md

 ```

-In many cases (not quite all...this is not yet supported for
+( The default destructuring of assignments can be disabled.
+See
-RemapConfig objects...) it is possible to turn a configuration object
+the destructure_assignments and destructure_arrays options, below. )

-back into a regular object.
-In fact, if a configuration object looks
+It is possible to turn a configuration object back into a regular
-like an array (all integer keys...)  toObject will in fact return an
+object.
+Also, if a configuration object looks like an array (all
-array.
+integer keys...)  toObject will in fact return an array.

 ## Events